-Seeing in computer music a material and an environment conducive to spatio-temporal improvisations, he practices live-coding whenever possible.
-He is also interested in the problems of media theory and in particular in materiality and ecological thinking in information societies.
-He develops a working technique and a pedagogy based on "free” programming environments and languages (Linux, Processing, Libcinder, Arduino, Common-Lisp, c/c++, Supercollider).
+Vincent Rioux studied musical acoustics in France and Sweden.
+He conducted research on musical timbre and textual annotation of audiovisual recordings at IRCAM.
+Seeing in computer music a subject and an environment conducive to spatio-temporal improvisations, he practices live-coding as soon as possible.
+He is interested in issues of media theory and in particular materiality and ecological thinking in information societies.
+He develops a working technique and a pedagogy focused on so-called “free” programming environments and languages (Linux, Processing, Libcinder, Arduino, Common-Lisp, c/c++, Supercollider).